Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 2. West Bellevue: The One True Buyer's Market

-West Bellevue in context: A $3,250,000 median in a market with 8.41 months of supply means qualified buyers have real negotiating leverage right now.
+West Bellevue in context: Qualified buyers have real negotiating leverage right now.
 That leverage disappears the moment rates ease and the broader buyer pool returns.
-The question is whether the right property is available at the right price — and whether you are positioned to move when it appears.
+The question is whether the right property is available — and whether you are positioned to move.

 3. East Lake Sammamish: Most Inventory Added, Prices Barely Moved